-12. Compost and biogas
+Compost and biogas

-This exemption covers compost when it is potentially subject to registration, i.e. when it is no longer a waste, and is understood as being applicable to substances consisting of solid particulate material that has been sanitised and stabilised through the action of micro-organisms and that result from the composting of any bio waste capable of undergoing aerobic decomposition in its entirety.
+This exemption covers compost when it is potentially subject to registration, i.e. when it is no longer waste according to Directive 2008/98/CE, and is understood as being applicable to substances consisting of solid particulate material that has been sanitised and stabilised through the action of micro-organisms and that result from the composting treatment.